Field Breaks Art Club

 Watercolour paper, any watercolour set, a permanent pen or biro, a pencil, a medium size watercolour brush, and a water pot.
 Some kitchen towel might be helpful too

-Monday 23rd February 2026, 10:00am to 11:30am
+Monday 23rd March 2026, 10:00am to 11:30am

 Once you have signed up to a class, you will receive a confirmation by email.